jovianaditya/open-source-data-platform/README.md

 ## Minio
 Minio command:
-- Communicate to minio container : docker exec -it <*container_name*> /bin/bash
+- Communicate to minio container: docker exec -it <*container_name*> /bin/bash
-- Make alias to connect into localhost: mc alias set <_alias_name_> [http://localhost:9000](http://localhost:9000/) <access-key> <secret-key>
+- Make an alias to connect to localhost: mc alias set <_alias_name_> [http://localhost:9000](http://localhost:9000/) <access-key> <secret-key>
 - Show alias that already made: mc alias list
 - Make a bucket inside minio storage: mc mb alias/<bucket-name>

-Access minio via web browser: http://localhost:9000
+Access Minio via web browser: http://localhost:9000
 ![image](https://github.com/user-attachments/assets/5ba904d7-d24e-487d-836b-b545f4648288)
 ![image (1)](https://github.com/user-attachments/assets/6a389da8-adac-4f8b-9720-04ea377c2459)

 ## Trino
-- Communicate to trino container : docker exec -it <*container_name*> /bin/bash
+- Communicate to trino container: docker exec -it <*container_name*> /bin/bash
-- By default when installing trino and setting on specific port (by default port 8080), it will not let you log in with a password.
+- By default, when installing Trino and setting it on a specific port (by default, port 8080), it will not let you log in with a password.
 ![image (2)](https://github.com/user-attachments/assets/e01f8a24-23c5-4d72-b8c9-db0975243f0d)
-So you need to follow several steps from this documentation: https://trino.io/docs/current/security/password-file.html After follow several steps from that documentation (add a few lines of config and add new https port default is 8443), you can log in to Trino UI with password
+So you need to follow several steps from this documentation: https://trino.io/docs/current/security/password-file.html After following several steps from that documentation (add a few lines of config and add new https port default is 8443), you can log in to Trino UI with the password
 ![image (3)](https://github.com/user-attachments/assets/17d5a6da-39ee-4807-a6fb-836e76237863)

 ## dbt
 DBT container likely stops running immediately after starting because it doesn’t have a persistent process keeping it alive.
 Since dbt is a CLI tool and not a long-running service, the container only runs and then exits unless explicitly kept alive.
 So it’s a normal thing when you check docker ps and there are no dbt container eventhough you already start your docker compose.

-Check if dbt works with trying to extract SQL Server tables and sink it into iceberg table using dbt:
+Check if dbt works with trying to extract SQL Server tables and sink it into an iceberg table using dbt:
 ![image](https://github.com/user-attachments/assets/1fe905e6-6d15-4d5a-86ac-82fd4c9d6ac5)
 ![image (4)](https://github.com/user-attachments/assets/a2c80cef-6f72-4d56-98da-a420f5678454)
 ![image (5)](https://github.com/user-attachments/assets/54dc10c7-76f4-435c-8010-2ac4e03ca8c8)

-Check table in DBeaver:
+Check the table in DBeaver:
 ![image (6)](https://github.com/user-attachments/assets/dadac6ac-33bb-4ff7-9dae-8868c1947501)

 ## DuckDB
-Beside using dbt Trino, we can also extract SQL Server table (need to install ODBC Driver for SQL Server) and save it as a file-based format in Minio storage using DuckDB+python.
+Besides using dbt Trino, we can also extract the SQL Server table (need to install ODBC Driver for SQL Server) and save it as a file-based format in Minio storage using DuckDB+python.
 ![image](https://github.com/user-attachments/assets/7fc081e9-437a-413d-ac93-344f3f5a93af)
 ![image](https://github.com/user-attachments/assets/19c0bffc-67cf-49c5-b35a-b59de91c8b63)

 ## Airflow
-In this project, I'm trying to implement production scenario using CeleryExecutor airflow instead of Sequential (single node executor).
+In this project, I'm trying to implement a production scenario using CeleryExecutor airflow instead of Sequential (single node executor).
 ![image](https://github.com/user-attachments/assets/005d64d1-cb4d-43ef-999e-ef4549a5e08c)

 **How It Works (Using CeleryExecutor in Airflow)**

 1. The **Airflow Scheduler** assigns tasks to the **CeleryExecutor**.
 2. The **CeleryExecutor** pushes tasks into a queue (e.g., Redis, RabbitMQ).
-3. **Multiple Celery Workers** pick up and execute the tasks in parallel.
+3. **Multiple Celery Workers** Pick up and execute the tasks in parallel.
 4. The workers then report the task status back to Airflow.

-**This is a simple DAG, to run my python script that extract sql server table and convert it into parquet using DuckDB**
+**This is a simple DAG, to run my python script that extracts sql server table and converts it into parquet using DuckDB**
 ![image](https://github.com/user-attachments/assets/70f60dc5-f868-459f-9f04-e6f5b3dd7b98)

-**Before start your scheduler, you need to add the connection in the Admin section to minio and sql server:**
+**Before you start your scheduler, you need to add the connection in the Admin section to Minio and sql server:**
 ![image](https://github.com/user-attachments/assets/93efe9f7-7ee7-45a3-8c72-9c5fe9647f6e)
 ![image](https://github.com/user-attachments/assets/946dad7d-7426-47bc-a25e-43b45933e395)
 ![image](https://github.com/user-attachments/assets/75d1d236-d986-4324-ba6a-a90391b0743e)